-This page details the chronological timeline of actions, events and interventions since 2015, when the Department for Education decided to collect children's country-of-birth and nationality in the school census.
+This page details the chronological timeline of actions, events and interventions since 2015, when the Department for Education (DfE) decided to collect children's country-of-birth and nationality in the school census.
 We continue to campaign today in 2023 for a change of policy to stop 'other' pupil data being used for the same reasons even after the nationality and COB data stopped in 2018, and was destroyed in 2020, thanks to the coalition work.
 Information obtained through Freedom of Information requests is available through the links, including secret data sharing agreements.

 2015